jamesmcm/alma-nv/README.md

 sudo alma create -e /dev/disk/by-id/usb-Generic_USB_Flash_Disk-0:0
 ```

-You will be prompted to enter and confirm the encryption passphrase during image creation.
+You will be prompted to enter and confirm the encryption passphrase during creation.

 ### Creating a Raw Image File